 Grand Teton Wildlife Safari

 This half day tour explores the wildlife, geology, and natural history of Grand Teton National Park.
-After being picked up from your hotel, begin this wildlife photo tour with a light breakfast and fresh fruit, then head north along the western boundary of the National Elk Refuge to Grand Teton National Park.
+After being picked up from your hotel, head north along the western boundary of the National Elk Refuge to Grand Teton National Park.
 Pass Antelope flats, home to historic homestead and free ranging herds of bison and antelope, and Moose-Wilson road, famous for abundant flora and fauna.

 Snake River Scenic Float

 On this 7-13 mile stretch of the Snake River, you will get the best view of the Tetons from the rivers perspective.
 Your guide’s extensive training in wildlife, ecology, geology, and river hydrology will provide interesting facts about the Jackson Hole and the surrounding area.
-Your float will also include a delicious lunch and high-powered binoculars for you to thoroughly enjoy the surrounding area.
+Your float will also include high-powered binoculars for you to thoroughly enjoy the surrounding area.